Shelby Cooke said it best when he described what the Civil War meant to American History:

 President Lincoln signs the Emancipation Proclamation.
 At the time, the war had been fought to solidify the Union, but with continued political pressure, it became evident that when the war ended, there needed to be a significant change.

 Congress passes the Conscription Act, calling for the enlistment in military service of all able-bodied males between 20 and 45 years of age for three-year terms.

 Faced with an estimated 125,000 deserters, Abraham Lincoln issues general amnesty for all who will report back to duty.

 The 54th Massachusetts Colored Infantry attacks Battery Wagner at Charleston Harbor, South Carolina.
-The result was a Confederate victory, but a boost for morale.
+The result was a Confederate victory but a boost in morale.